CloudyUnity/High5ive/Docs/Docs.md

 ### Why do the tabs start with weird letters?

 This is because Processing is not an IDE for humans and doesn't have proper project structure.
 We are stuck with tabs that are ordered alphabetically.
 For this reason all tabs start with different letters to group similar ones together.
-- FATMKM should always be the first tab
+- High5ive should always be the first tab
 - C_ is more global/misc/important stuff
 - M_ is for managers.
 The classes in charge
 - N_ is for more general classes which have multiple instances across the program